-The monkey-death-grip, the cavewoman, the burrito; it's fair to say we have some rather creative approaches to pen grips here in the Scriberia studio.
+The killer-gorilla-grip, the cavewoman, the burrito; it's fair to say we have some rather creative approaches to pen grips here in the Scriberia studio.

 According to handwriting expert and type designer, Rosemary Sassoon, biros and ballpoints are an uncomfortable fit for the pen grip taught to us at school.
 She believes that these pens require a more upright angle to the paper for improved comfort and ease.